harcomaase/happy-mrs-chicken/Readme.md

 ## current state

- - you can spawn chicken by clicking or tapping
+ - chicken are moving; you can click on one and it will disappear, but two new chickens are spawned
- - the canvas should be the full page
+ - the canvas should adjust to the page size
  - the page can be installed as PWA

 Try it out here: https://harcomaase.github.io/happy-mrs-chicken/